Richard A. Snelling

-Richard Arkwright Snelling (February 18, 1927 – August 13, 1991) was an American businessman and politician.
-He was most notable for his service as the 76th and 78th governor of Vermont from 1977 to 1985 and from January 10, 1991, until his death.
+Richard Arkwright Snelling (February 18, 1927 – August 13, 1991) was an American businessman, politician, and the 76th and 78th governor of Vermont from 1977 to 1985 and from January 10, 1991, until his death.

 A native of Allentown, Pennsylvania, Snelling was educated in Allentown and served in the United States Army at the end of World War II and during the post-war occupation of Germany.
 He graduated from Harvard University in 1948 and embarked on a business career, working for companies in Massachusetts, Pennsylvania, and Vermont.
 After settling in Vermont, he founded Shelburne Industries, a maker of ski racks and other ski equipment.
-He also became active in politics as a Republican and served a term in the Vermont House of Representatives (1959–1961), in addition to running unsuccessful campaigns for the Vermont Senate (1956), lieutenant governor (1964), and governor (1966).
+He became active in politics as a Republican, served a term in the Vermont House of Representatives (1959–1961), and ran unsuccessfully for Vermont Senate in 1956, lieutenant governor in 1964, and governor in 1966.
 In 1972, Snelling was again elected to the Vermont House.
 He was reelected in 1974, and served from 1973 to 1977.
-In his second term, Snelling was chosen to serve as the majority leader.
+In his second term, Snelling was chosen to serve as majority leader.

 In 1976, Snelling was the successful Republican nominee for governor.
-He was reelected three times, and served from 1977 to 1985.
-In 1986, Snelling was the unsuccessful Republican nominee for the United States Senate, and was defeated by incumbent Democrat Patrick Leahy.
+He was re-elected three times, and served from 1977 to 1985.
+In 1986, Snelling was the unsuccessful Republican nominee for the United States Senate and was defeated by incumbent Democrat Patrick Leahy.
 In 1990, he was the successful Republican nominee for governor.
 He was inaugurated in January 1991, and served until his death.
-Snelling's family was also prominent in Vermont politics; his wife Barbara served as lieutenant governor and a member of the state senate.
+Snelling's family was prominent in Vermont politics; his wife Barbara served as lieutenant governor and a member of the state senate.
 His daughter Diane succeeded her mother as a state senator.
-In addition, his son Mark was an unsuccessful candidate for lieutenant governor in 2010.
+His son Mark was an unsuccessful candidate for lieutenant governor in 2010.

 Early life and education

-The son of chemist Walter O. Snelling and Helen Marjorie Gahring, Snelling was born in Allentown, Pennsylvania, on February 18, 1927.
-He was educated in public schools of Allentown and graduated from Allentown High School in 1944, completing the requirements six months ahead of his classmates as part of an accelerated program for young men intending to enter the military during World War II.
-During his high school years, Snelling was a member of the National Honor Society, as well as the school's track, swimming, and wrestling teams.
-He briefly attended the University of Havana and Lehigh University before transferring to Harvard University.
-While at Lehigh, Snelling played football and was a member of the wrestling team.
+Snelling was born in Allentown, Pennsylvania on February 18, 1927, the son of chemist Walter O. Snelling and Helen Marjorie Gahring.

+He was educated in Allentown public schools and graduated from Allentown High School in 1944, completing the requirements six months ahead of his classmates as part of an accelerated program for young men intending to enter the military during World War II.
+During his high school years, Snelling was a member of the National Honor Society, and the school's track and field, swimming, and wrestling teams.

+After graduating from Allentown High School, Snelling briefly attended the University of Havana in Havana, Cuba, and then Lehigh University in Bethlehem, Pennsylvania, before transferring to Harvard University.
+At Lehigh, Snelling played on the Lehigh University football and wrestling teams.
 While at Harvard, Snelling was on the dean's list, played on the varsity football team, was president of the Harvard Conservative League, and taught swimming and aquatic safety.